Codigo-io/platform/readme.md

-# Código Platform
+# Código Platform - PRERELEASE

 Código is an AI-Powered Code Generation Platform for blockchain developers and web3 teams that saves development time and increases the code's security across various blockchains.

 ## Getting started

 - You can immediately start using [Código Studio](https://studio.codigo.ai).
 Código Studio is a web-based IDE environment that comes with all the tools and programs to develop Solana programs using the CIDL.
-- You can work from your local environment by downloading the latest version of the [Código CLI](https://github.com/Codigo-io/platform/releases) that targets your operating system.
+- You can work from your local environment by downloading the latest version of the [Código CLI](https://github.com/Codigo-io/prerelease/releases) that targets your operating system.
 After downloading, put the Código CLI in your preferred location and add this location to your environment PATH.

 ## CIDL Quickstart

 In this Quickstart guide, you’ll learn how to start with Código’s Interface Description Language (CIDL) by building a simple Solana counter program.

 > If you are following along from your local environment, this guide assumes you have successfully installed and configured the Solana tool suite.
 If you are working from Código Studio, you don’t need to worry; the Solana tool suite comes installed and configured.

 ### 1. Counter Contract
 Create a `counter.yaml` file and copy and paste the following CIDL.